MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 ## Update the Intent-based suggestions - Handoff topic

-You must have added the required knowledge sources to your Copilot.
-Learn more in [Add knowledge to a copilot](microsoft-copilot-studio/knowledge-add-existing-copilot).
+You must have added the required knowledge sources to your Copilot Studio bot.
+Learn more in [Add knowledge to a Copilot Studio bot](/microsoft-copilot-studio/knowledge-add-existing-copilot).

 1. In the **Intent-based suggestions – Handoff** topic, add a node and go to **Advanced** >**Generative answer** and select **SolutionQuery** for Input.
 1. Select **Edit**, enable **Search only selected sources** and then select the relevant knowledge sources that you  added as a prerequisite.